 - Coconut sugar: any granulated or powdered sweetener works here.
 Avoid liquid sweeteners as they would make the cheesecake filling too runny.

 - Cacao butter: raw cheesecakes typically contain coconut oil to help the filling set more firmly.
-Cacao butter works even better in this case because it has a higher melting point than coconut oil.
+Cacao butter works even better because it has a higher melting point than coconut oil.
 It also has a wonderful chocolaty aroma, which pairs beautifully with cocoa powder.
-If you don't have cacao butter, substitute it with coconut oil.
+If you don’t have cacao butter, substitute it with coconut oil.

 How to Make Raw Chocolate Cheesecake